Manners please - No 'Scone Burgers' at tea!

-For a start, it's impossible to eat one of these 'burgers' without a big, squidgy, cream and jam explosion.
-It goes everywhere!
-It's not nice to watch someone attempting this either!
-Secondly though - you're missing a trick because you can get much more cream and jam on the two separate halves than a combined burger scone.
+- More importantly though - you're missing a trick because you can get MUCH more cream and jam on the two separate halves than a combined scone burger.
 And it's the cream and jam that are the crowning glories, whether you prefer it the Cornish way (jam first) or the Devonshire way (cream first)!

 It's also nice etiquette if you break your scone halves into smaller pieces and just add jam and cream per bite, as you go.
-It's a given (isn't it?) that you've remembered to break your scone in half in the first place (never cut a scone!)
-AND you've put your jam and cream on the side of the plate, from where you put it on your scone pieces with your knife.
-Never dollop it straight onto your scone from the communal bowls of cream and jam.
+Oh and whilst we're about it, it's a given (isn't it?) that you've remembered to break your scone in half in the first place (never cut a scone!)
+AND you've put your jam and cream on the side of the plate, right?
+Ah yes, the rule there is to never dollop it straight onto your scone from the communal bowls of cream and jam.

 Oh the 'rules', the 'rules' - but mostly they're about consideration!
 It's about being dainty and nice when we're out enjoying English Cream Tea with other people and these are just some of the British etiquette tips and teatime manners around eating your scone.
 On the other hand, if you're at home and alone - you eat it any way you like it!
 No one is watching, so tuck on in!